poritski/RuVSM/README.md

 This would yield `common_basis-lts3b-1-max.txt`.

-## Computing similarity scores
+### Computing similarity scores

 The evaluation proceeds as follows.
-One of the previous steps gave us, as a by-product, the set of all word<=>sense links attested in the virtual corpus, e.g. `EVAL_lts3b_1.txt`.
+One of the previous steps gave us, as a by-product, the set of all word&harr;sense links attested in the virtual corpus, e.g. `EVAL_lts3b_1.txt`.
 Now let's assign a similarity score to each link:

 `perl vsm_full_compute_reduce_new.pl <window size> <similarity measure> <PMI reweighting> <co-occurrence table signature> <MWE handling> <frequency handling>`

 The last three parameters describe the virtual corpus based VSM, same as before.
 Another three command line arguments define properties of the benchmark VSM and the computation procedure.
 "Window size" is linear context window size in tokens, from `1` to `3` with available pre-computed models.
 "Similarity measure" is invariantly `cosine`.
 (In earlier builds, `jaccard` for Jaccard coefficient, `kl` for symmetrized Kullback-Leibler divergence, and `js` for Jensen-Shannon divergence were also available.
 If necessary, you can restore the respective subroutines, just take a look at `vsm_full_compute_reduce.pl` in `/ITaS_2013`.)
 "PMI reweighting" is a boolean value: `1` to apply PMI, `0` to operate with raw frequency counts.
-Note that the virtual corpus size in tokens is somewhat guesstimated to be 10^6, in fact it should be around 1.4*10^5.
+Note that the virtual corpus size in tokens is somewhat guesstimated to be 10<sup>6</sup>, in fact it should be around 1.4*10<sup>5</sup>.

 As an example, take the benchmark VSM with 2-token window and turn PMI reweighting on: